warning

 You've said carnivores really well.

-Some animals eat only plants.
+Some animals eat only plants, they are called herbivores.

 For example, deer only eat plants such as grasses, leaves and shoots of trees.